freeCodeCamp/devdocs/docs/scraper-reference.md

 ### Processing responses before filters

-These methods are runned before filter stacks, and can directly process responses.
+These methods are run before filter stacks, and can directly process responses.

 * `process_response?(response)`